How To Become A Cybersecurity Engineer

-This path is more for professionals in other tech fields who would like to change their career and enter cyber security.
+This path is more for professionals in other tech fields who would like to change their career and enter cybersecurity.
 The Bootcamp path is not for total tech newbies, though.
 It requires at least some proficiency with a scripting language and some networking knowledge as well.
-Fortunately, many cyber bootcamps offer introductory cyber security courses to get you up to speed.
+Fortunately, many cyber bootcamps offer cybersecurity prep courses to get you up to speed.

 Depending on the program you enroll in, a bootcamp can take you anywhere from a few weeks to just under two years.
 The longer programs are part-time and/or virtual programs.
 Bootcamps cover everything from networking to security concepts and even soft skills through career guidance, interview preparation, and resume assistance.

 If you have an idea of the cyber path you’d like to pursue, research the curriculum for a bootcamp you’re considering to make sure they focus on topics that align with your goals.

 - Takes less time

 - Less important concepts are done away with

 - Even though it is cheaper than college, it can be still expensive — especially upfront

 Evolve Security Academy offers a 20-week course with the option of either live (Chicago) or remote attendance.
 The curriculum covers Introduction to Cybersecurity, Networking, Security Program, Social Engineering, and a host of other topics.
 The program also offers career coaching, mock interviews and even gives the students a chance to network with industry professionals.